BUILDING EMOTIONAL RESILIENCE

 Jane Smith

-"If I had the power, I would introduce emotional literacy as an across-the-board topic within the curriculum at primary schools.
-That would be the ultimate ambulance at the top of the cliff, and it would begin to address our rates of suicide, violent crime, criminal offending, and drug abuse that occur later in life."
+“If I had the power, I would introduce emotional literacy across every primary school curriculum.
+It is the ambulance at the top of the cliff — addressing the roots of suicide, violence, criminal offending, and substance abuse before they take hold later in life.”

 Dr Paul Woods